agcdtmr/100hr-project-layout3/README.md

 - To use float to divide the 'invisible' boxes
 - How I can play with media queries and colors
 - Division of navbar, sections, and footer
+- How I can use hover on styling

 Curious about my other repos?
 See [here](https://github.com/agcdtmr?tab=repositories)